>_promptbook.gg

 A reality check on what actually threatens your career as AI coding becomes mainstream—and it's probably not what you think it is.

-This is a thoughtful reframing of developer anxiety around AI that goes beyond surface-level reassurance.
+Why this made the cut: This is a thoughtful reframing of developer anxiety around AI that goes beyond surface-level reassurance.
 The author identifies a specific psychological pattern ('Claude Blue') and pivots to what they believe is the actual concern, suggesting genuine insight into the vibecoding mindset rather than dismissing fears.

 [Developing situation] LiteLLM compromised